venantius/ultra/README.md

 #### ClojureScript Support

 At the moment, Ultra doesn't have ClojureScript support at the REPL.
-See https://github.com/brandonbloom/fipp/issues/7.
+The relevant upstream issue to track work on this is https://github.com/greglook/puget/issues/27; from there, Whidbey will need to be updated, and then Ultra will be able to consume the changes.

 ## Features
 For a detailed list of features, check out the [wiki](https://github.com/venantius/ultra/wiki).
 Here's the highlight reel: